shiokuma000/portfolio/README-en.md

 ## ✨ Overview
 soloBear is a simple, Twitter-style microblogging app.
-It is based on a program created during class, which I customized by adding my own features and design improvements.
+It is based on a program created during a vocational training class, which I customized with my own features and design improvements.
-The card-style layout organizes posts for better readability and provides a clean, visually pleasing display across all devices.
+The card-style layout organizes posts for readability and provides a clean, elegant display across different environments.
-The like button features a subtle animation with a soft circle floating around the heart, giving gentle feedback for user interactions.
+The like button features a subtle animation, with a soft circle appearing around the heart, offering gentle feedback to user interactions.

 ---